 From small fishing town to rapidly expanding national capital, Nouakchott is surrounded by shifting sand dunes from the north and east, threatened by sea level rise from the west, and facing rising salty groundwater from below.
 Sand, salt, and water simultaneously threaten to damage the city from all sides.
 That’s why monitoring the region with Earth-observing satellites will be important for its future.

 Nouakchott was a small fishing village for hundreds of years.
 As recently as 1950, it had only about 200 residents.
 Drought throughout the 1970s brought migrants to the city, and its population swelled to about 150,000 in 1980.
-It now has around 900,000 people, and its urbanized area has changed from 5 km2 in 1965 to 150 km2 in 2016.
+It now has just over 1 million people, and its urbanized area has changed from 5 km2 in 1965 to 150 km2 in 2016.

 A 1965 close-up of Nouakchott from the Corona satellite shows the extent of the city at that time.
 Since then, the city’s expansion has been horizontal, spreading outward.
 Much of city’s urban growth occurs in informal settlements, which can be seen in the later Landsat images in the varying patterns of urban areas.
 Streets go in multiple directions and sprawl unevenly across the desert from the city’s center.